knetikcloud/knetikcloud-javascript-client/docs/StoreShippingApi.md

 var id = "id_example"; // String | The id of the template

 var opts = {
-  'shippingTemplateResource': new KnetikCloud.ItemTemplateResource() // ItemTemplateResource | The shipping template resource object
+  'templatePatchResource': new KnetikCloud.PatchResource(), // PatchResource | The patch resource object 'testValidation': true // Boolean | If true, this will test validation but not submit the patch request };
-};
 apiInstance.updateShippingTemplate(id, opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);